Operating Procedures

 Course Proposals

-All course proposals that have been approved by the originating college committee (and when appropriate the Council for Teacher Education and/or the Council on General Education) are routed to the University Curriculum Committee Secretary.
-These proposals will be logged by UCC Secretary upon their receipt.
+All course proposals that have been approved by the originating college committee (and when appropriate the Council for Teacher Education and/or the Council on General Education) are routed to the Curriculum Coordinator.

-• All course proposals are subject to the approval of University Curriculum Committee Executive Secretary or Director of Graduate Studies (graduate level courses) who may refer proposals where concerns exist to the University or Graduate Curriculum Committee for review.
+- All course proposals are subject to the approval of Undergraduate Curriculum Committee Executive Secretary or Director of Graduate Studies (graduate level courses) who may refer proposals where concerns exist to the Undergraduate or Graduate Curriculum Committee for review.

-• Course proposals to which the University community has raised no objections will be considered approved following completion of the circulation period.
+- Course proposals to which the University community has raised no objections will be considered approved following completion of the circulation period and approval of Undergraduate Curriculum Committee Executive Secretary or Director of Graduate Studies (graduate level courses).

 Dual credit courses/300-level courses for graduate credit.